 • 9,057 received short-term support designed to assist in dealing with mental health issues.

 • 423 lived in group homes working to assist in overcoming both physical and mental health disabilities

 • 217 received long-term support in dealing with end-of-life care

 • 3,690 received help accessing affordable health care services

 The outcome?
-Thanks to the CCUW partner network, 19,334, or 86%, demonstrated measurable improvement in their ability to deal with mental, physical, drug and alcohol related issues.
+Thanks to the CCUW partner network, over 19,000, or 86%, demonstrated measurable improvement in their ability to deal with mental, physical, drug and alcohol related issues.